-Membership of the Clinical Ethics Committee is comprised of medical practitioners, nursing staff, a lawyer, a bioethicist, representatives from social work, pastoral care and consumer representatives.
-This diverse group provides many viewpoints and will assist the clinician or family member to make better informed and considered decisions.
+Committee membership is made up of medical practitioners, nursing staff, a lawyer, a bioethicist, a social worker, pastoral care and consumer representatives.
+This diverse group offers many viewpoints and can help health professionals, patients and relatives make better informed decisions.

-Prioritising allocation and use of therapeutic products of limited availability;
+- Prioritising the use of therapeutic products with limited availability

-If you have a matter that you feel should be considered by the Clinical Ethics Committee, please contact the Secretariat via email: firstname.lastname@example.org or telephone 02 6205 0774.
+If you have a matter that you feel we should consider, please contact our Secretariat via email at firstname.lastname@example.org or call 02 6205 0774.